zuqer/okta-signin-widget/README2.md

 ### Hooks around username and password

-- `username (string)` - Prefills the username input with the provided username
+- `username :: String` - Prefills the username input with the provided username

     Example: *"john@acme.com"*

-- `transformUsername (function)` - Transforms the username before sending the auth request to Okta.
+- `transformUsername :: Function` - Transforms the username before sending the auth request to Okta.
 This is useful when you have an internal mapping between what the user enters and their Okta username.

     ```javascript
     // Passed two arguments - username and operation: